nsmag/node-streamcount/README.md

 __Arguments__

-* errFactor - Parameter to createViewsCounter() to estimate storage requirements for.
+* errFactor - Parameter to createFrequenciesCounter() to estimate storage requirements for.
-* failRate - Parameter to createViewsCounter() to estimate storage requirements for.
+* failRate - Parameter to createFrequenciesCounter() to estimate storage requirements for.

 ## HyperLogLog Documentation